TalmSnir/Googl-Drive-Clone/README.md

 # Google Drive clone

-Manage files and folders using firebase authentication with Cloud firestore and Storage as backend for the sake of learning firebase API and getting familiar with handling databases and authentication.
+Manage files and folders using firebase authentication with Cloud firestore and Storage as a backend for the sake of learning firebase API and getting familiar with handling databases and authentication.